alucryd/oxyromon/README.md

 ### TODO

-- Remove the ROM original extension from archives, it makes RetroArch name saves differently between imported and non imported ROMs
 - Automatically create m3u files for multi-discs games
 - Add actions to the web UI
 - Add an optional check of the ROMs after conversion